nanodesigns/download-via-email/Readme.md

 Yes, the email is HTML formatted by default

+### For how long the link will be valid?

+By default any link that is generated for an email address would be valid for 12 hours only

 ## Screenshots

 ![Email Downloads - how it will look like at the front end](assets/screenshot-1.png "Email Downloads - how it will look like at the front end")<br>